All Saints Church, Corston

 CHURCH BURIAL RECORDS

-The Burial records can be view on the Bath Record Office website
+The Burial records can be viewed on the Bath Record Office website.
+The full list of Burial Records is now available to see in church with accompanying maps.